MeetSolanki530/MeetSolanki530/README.md

 ### Education

+- **B.Sc. in Artificial Intelligence and Machine Learning**
+  - Gujarat University, 2024

-- **M.Sc. integrated in Artificial Intelligence and Machine Learning**
+- **M.Sc. in Artificial Intelligence and Machine Learning**
   - Gujarat University, 2026

 ### Languages and Tools